Jtporter9/Ricks-Ranchwear/src/pages/index.md

     get 2 pair free!
   heroSubHeading: Seriously, we aren’t kidding
   heroHeadingOne: Buy 1 pair,
-heading: The world brought to your doorstep
-subheading: test
 mainpitch:
   title: What is My Store?
   description: >